Sivas: Turkish Republic period

-On 2 July 1993, 37 participants in an Alevi cultural and literary festival were killed when a mob of demonstrators set fire to the Madımak hotel in Sivas during a violent protest by some 15,000 members of various radical Islamist groups against the presence of Aziz Nesin.
+On 2 July 1993, 37 participants in an Alevi cultural and literary festival were killed when a mob of demonstrators set fire to the Madımak hotel in Sivas during a violent protest by some 15,000 members of various radical Islamist groups against the presence of Aziz Nesin, who had translated Salman Rushdie's The Satanic Verses novel into Turkish.
 The deaths resulted in the Turkish government taking a harder stance against religious fanaticism, militant Islam, and antisecularism.
 In late 2006, there was a campaign by the Pir Sultan Abdal Cultural Institute to convert the former hotel into a museum to commemorate the tragedy, now known as the Sivas massacre.

 Demographics

 In the mid 19th century, Sivas had 17,000 inhabitants, with a majority of Muslim Turks.
 In 1914, Sivas had 45,000 inhabitants: a third were Armenians, the rest Turks and 1,500 Greeks.
 In July 1915, Armenian families were deported as part of the Armenian genocide.
 Greeks were removed as part of the 1923 population exchange between Greece and Turkey.
 In 1925, there were 3,000 Armenians left around Sivas.
 By 1929, Armenians numbered 1,200.
 In 1939 the total population was 35,000, including 2000 Armenians.
 In the 1970s, there were 300 Armenians.
 In the 1990s, there were 50 Armenians.